system76/docs/_articles/switch-from-macos-to-popos.md

   - [Mattermost](https://mattermost.com/) (also available in the Pop!\_Shop)
   - [Slack](https://slack.com/) (also available in the Pop!\_Shop)

 Element (formerly Riot.im) is an open-source instant messaging client which makes use of the matrix network.
 The client offers end-to-end encryption, multiple chat rooms and communities, and can be used on the decentralized matrix network or self-hosted.
-It also offers many integrations with other applications and platforms like IRC, Slack, and Jitsi.
+It offers integrations with other applications and platforms like IRC, Slack, and Jitsi.

-There are also Linux versions available of Slack and its open-source alternative Mattermost.
+There are also Linux versions of Slack and its open-source alternative Mattermost.

 ![element](/images/pop-os-screenshots/element.png)